An arteriogram is a test allows the arteries to be viewed on an

 After the test, the catheter will be removed.
 The IV will also be removed from your arm.

-Immediately following the procedure: You will need to be monitored for about six hours.The doctor or a nurse may press on the insertion site for 10-20 minutes to stop the bleeding.You will need to keep the arm or leg where the catheter was inserted straight.
+Immediately following the procedure: You will need to be monitored for about 6 hours.Pressure may be applied to the insertion site for 10-20 minutes to stop the bleeding.You will need to keep the arm or leg where the catheter was inserted straight.
 This will minimize bleeding.You will be encouraged to drink a lot of fluids to flush the contrast material from your system.

 Call your doctor if any of these occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the injection siteExtreme sweating, nausea, or vomitingExtreme pain, including chest painLeg or arm feels cold, turns white or blue, or becomes numb or tinglyDifficulty breathingAny problems with your speech or visionFacial weakness

 If you think you have an emergency, call for emergency medical services right away.